Sidrameshwer/RTL-to-GDS-Flow-for-2-2-Systolic-Array-Matrix-Multiplier-/physical_design/README.md

 Routing – Performed global and detailed routing for signal interconnects along with power/ground grid connections.
 Optimization & Signoff – Achieved timing closure and verified design through DRC and LVS checks.

-_Initialising the design_
+__Initialising the design__
-- Design initialization like, setting the netlist file, loading the .lef file path, MMMC table is done by sourcing a TCL file
+- Design initialization like, setting the netlist file, loading the .lef file path, MMMC setup file(timing libraries, corners, and constraints) is done by sourcing a TCL file.
+- After this, the "init_design" command is run to load the design into the Innovus database.

+__Placement and Routing__
+We use GUI after this to do
+• Floor plan
+• Pin editor
+• Power plan
+• Connect global nets
+• Add end cap
+• Special route
+• Placement
+• Pre CTS
+• CTS
+• Post CTS
+• Route
+• Post route